fechu/TournamentsOnTV/README.md

 This application was developed by [Roman Brunner (jogli5er)](https://github.com/jogli5er) and [Sandro Meier (fechu)](https://github.com/fechu).

-It is a prove of concept for a Samsung Smart TV application.
+It is a proof of concept for a Samsung Smart TV application.
 This project was created during the [Swiss Smart TV Hackathon 2014](http://www.samsung-hackathon.ch) and won the 2. prize.

 Feel free to use the source as an inspiration or basis for your own Smart TV project.